 Skip to content

 There has certainly been a buzz about prebiotics lately following the Michael Mosely program on TV.
-An increasing number of studies have been looking at the various effects prebiotics may have on our gut microflora, and consequently their link with issues such as weight management, stress, and sleep.
-As Inulin and Fructooligosaccharides (FOS) are two commonly researched prebiotics that individuals enquire about.
-For more information on prebiotics, you can read What are prebiotics?
+An increasing number of studies have looked at the various effects prebiotics may have on our gut microflora, and consequently their link with issues such as weight management, stress, and sleep.
+As inulin and Fructooligosaccharides (FOS) are two commonly researched prebiotics that individuals enquire about.
+For more information on prebiotics, you can read: What are prebiotics?.

-So let’s take a closer look at these two common and well-researched prebiotics; Inulin and FOS.
+In this article we'll take a closer look at these two common and well-researched prebiotics, Inulin and FOS.

-The first obvious difference between these two prebiotics is their structural difference.
-Fructooligosaccharides are shorter chain molecules and are linear in their molecular structure, whereas inulin is slightly longer and has more cross-links in its structure.1
+The principal difference between these two prebiotics is their structural difference.
+Fructooligosaccharides are shorter chain molecules and are linear in their molecular structure, whereas inulin is slightly longer and has more cross-links in its structure1.

-Both Inulin and FOS are effective prebiotics that stimulate the growth of intestinal Bifidobacteria, without leading to a rise in serum glucose or stimulate insulin secretion.
-However, it is believed that long chain inulin is fermented a little more slowly because bacterial enzymes find it more difficult to access the interlaced cross-linked structure.
+Both Inulin and FOS are effective prebiotics that stimulate the growth of intestinal Bifidobacteria8, without leading to a rise in serum glucose or stimulate insulin secretion.
+However, it is believed that long-chain inulin is fermented a little more slowly because bacterial enzymes find it more difficult to access the interlaced cross-linked structure.